Come into my studio in Halifax, Nova Scotia, to see me about having your heirlooms appraised in a trusted environment.

 My gemmologist and diamond buyer is a GIA Graduate Gemmologist and Fellow of the Canadian Gemmological Association.
 She holds the designation of Canadian Accredited Jewellery Appraiser with the Canadian Jewellers’ Association; one of only 35 appraisers in Canada with this recognition.

 The preparation of a professional appraisal is a thorough and lengthy task.
 You should expect up to two weeks for it to be completed.

-With fluctuating gold prices, appraisals should be renewed every 3-5 years.
+With fluctuating gold prices, appraisals for insurance purposes should be renewed every 3-5 years.
 Up-to-date, professional appraisals will help to avoid being under- or over insured in the event of a claim.